AlgoMaster Logo

 5. The main queue continues processing other messages.

-This prevents one bad message from consuming worker capacity forever.
-In FIFO or ordered systems, it can also prevent a poison message from blocking everything behind it.
+This prevents one bad message from using worker capacity forever.
+In FIFO or ordered systems, it can also prevent a "poison message" from blocking everything behind it.
+A poison message is a message that fails every time it is processed.

 Premium Content